youha-info/next-batch-router/README.md

 ## To-Do

-1. Allow `push`, `replace` to take parameters other than `query` and `hash`.
+1. Allow `push` and `replace` to take parameters other than `query` and `hash`.

-    - This might be hard because it's problemish to merge `push` calls if pathnames are changed.
+    - This might be hard because it's problematic to merge `push` calls if pathnames are changed.

 2. `router` object returned from `useBatchRouter` only has `push` and `replace` methods.

     - Components which doesn't need to read URL values but only change them might unnecessarily rerender if this feature is added.
 Global `BatchRouter` must be provided to avoid this shortcoming.

 3. Add global `BatchRouter` like you can `import Router from "next/router"`

+## License

+This project is licensed under the MIT License.